Weber Q1200 Review Overall Score:

 Unlike many other gas grills, the Q1200 comes virtually fully assembled in the box, so it is just about ready to go.
 As with the previous model, it features a single D-shaped stainless steel burner producing 8,500 BTU.
 Thanks to this design the single burner does an effective job of spreading even heat around the 189 square-inch cooking area.

-The built-in thermometer has been retained, with the gauge still located on the top front of the lid for easy monitoring.
+The built-in thermometer has been retained, with the gauge having moved a little more towards the top of the lid for easy monitoring.
 Two handy fold-out tables complete the physical features of the Weber Q1200.

 Weber has certainly upped the aesthetics since the Q120.
 The Q1200 is available in a multitude of color schemes, including black, blue, green orange, fuchsia, purple and the original standard white.

-All are currently sold at the same price point on Amazon, so you can comfortably take your pick without additional any wallet considerations.
+All are currently sold at the same price point on Amazon, so you can comfortably take your pick without additional wallet considerations.
+Should keep the wife happy and the boys bemused, a nice fuchsia grill.
+Personally though I think that sleek black unit has a greater chance of winding its way into my grilling space.

 The Weber Q1200 can be used as a table top grill, but is just as easy to carry around.
 The aluminum shell makes for a fairly light unit, although the heavy grates contributes considerably to the overall weight.